In This Article

 - questions on upcoming projects.

-One-on-one meetings are the perfect time to check in on longer-term goals and provide feedback.
-These meetings provide open dialogue, and both parties should feel free to share their thoughts and ideas.
+This is your moment to check in on the longer-term goals and trade real feedback.
+It’s an open conversation, and both people should feel free to put their thoughts and ideas on the table.

 Why Are One-on-Ones Beneficial?